 48The rate fell to 80 per 1000 girls by 2019.
 Updated figures are not available for the COVID-19 period at the time of writing.
 However, this is expected to have risen since 2019 as girls were more vulnerable during the COVID-19-related school closures (Chineka and Kurevakwesu, 2021; Dudzai and Wamara, 2021).
 The rate has consistently been lower than the rate in Sub-Saharan Africa and many other neighbouring countries since the early 1980s but is still substantially higher than the global average.
-49The lack of significant results may be due to a limited number of cases where girls became pregnant by endline.
-By endline, 15 girls in the treatment group were mothers or were pregnant, compared with 21 in the control group.
-See Table 12 in Appendix A.

-are already mothers should make it easier for girls to go back to school or pursue other informal education options.
+project has not had a significant impact on pregnancy rates overall.49 However, IGATE-T's focus on changing community attitudes towards girls who have become pregnant or are already mothers should make it easier for girls to go back to school or pursue other informal education options.